Manuals

 Store and load shows and snapshot control

-This menu is all about saving and loading show presets and snapshots.
+The CONFIG > PRESET menu is all about saving and loading show presets and snapshots.
+Click the link below to read more.

 SYSTEM